-I returned to education in 2002 following 12 years-service as a London Police Officer.
+I returned to education in 2002 following almost 10 years service as a London Police Officer.
 I completed a BSc.
 (Hons) Psychology in 2005 at Kingston University London, and a PhD in Applied Forensic Cognition, awarded by London South Bank University in 2008 for my thesis entitled 'The cognitive interview: The development and efficacy of a modified procedure for frontline police officers'.
-I then secured a Post-Doctoral Research post working with Prof. Ray Bull at the University of Leicester on the EPSRC funded 'Raising challenges to deception using data scent trails' project.
+I secured a Post-Doctoral Research post working with Prof. Ray Bull at the University of Leicester on the EPSRC funded 'Raising challenges to deception using data scent trails' project.
 In late 2009 I became a Lecturer in the Dept. of Psychology at Lancaster University, moving to the Insitute of Psychology at the University of Wolverhampton in 2014 to take up a Readership position.
 I was awarded a Chair in Psychology in 2015, and joined the University of Westminster as a Professor of Psychology in August 2016.
 Since completing my PhD, my research has attracted over 2 million pounds of external funding from the UK, European, and US governments, of which over 1 million pounds has been awarded me as Principal Investigator.

 I contribute to Levels 4, 5 & 6 of the BSc Psychology and Criminology Course, Level 6 Forensic Psychology on the BSc Psychology course and MSc Social and Applied Psychology teaching topics such as detecting deception, eyewitness memory, Psychology of torture, and Psychology of radicalization.
-I supervise 3 PhD students, who are completing programmes of PhD research in the following areas:
+I currently supervise PhD students, who are completing programmes of PhD research in the following areas:

-I am currently supervising 7 BSc and 5 MSc dissertation research students in various topics related to Forensic Psychology.
+I also supervise BSc and MSc dissertation research students in various topics related to Forensic and Applied Cognitive Psychology.

 I am a Higher Education Academy National Teaching Fellow - Awarded in 2012

-In addition, I currently teach Psychology of Interviewing to professional students at the International Criminal Court, The Hague; various UK Police Forces; UK and US security and investigation agencies.
+I teach Psychology of Interviewing to professionals from various UK Police Forces; UK and US security and investigation agencies; Aviation security organisations